Dental Career

 Family in a dentist waiting room.

 Ultimately, patient autonomy is king.
 Your role as a doctor is to present the best options and fully explain the benefits of each in terms your patient can understand.
 At the end of the day, however, it’s their decision which treatment option to accept, if any.
 Dr. Morrison, a CDP dentist, describes how clinical autonomy for dentists benefits the patient.
-“To me,” he says, “clinical autonomy is important because it allows me to render treatment in a way that I feel will be best for the patient, as well as being able to present a variety of treatment options to patients so they, too, can have autonomy.”
+“To me, clinical autonomy is important because it allows me to render treatment in a way that I feel will be best for the patient, as well as being able to present a variety of treatment options to patients so they, too, can have autonomy.”

 Speak with our recruiting team!
 Schedule your call!